JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 Compose Multiplatform requires Compose Compiler Gradle plugin applied with the same version as the Kotlin one.
 See [](compose-compiler.md#migrating-a-compose-multiplatform-project) for details.

-> It's strongly recommended that you update your Compose app created with Kotlin 2.0.0 to version 2.0.10 or later to avoid
+> It's strongly recommended that you update your Compose app created with Kotlin 2.0.0 to version 2.0.10 or later.
+The Compose
+> compiler 2.0.0 has an issue where it sometimes incorrectly infers the stability of types in multiplatform projects with
-> unnecessary (or endless) recomposition issues on non-JVM targets.
+> non-JVM targets, which can lead to unnecessary (or even endless) recompositions.
 >
 > If your app is built with Compose compiler 2.0.10 or later but uses dependencies built with Compose compiler 2.0.0,
 > these older dependencies may still cause recomposition issues.